Not sure when to harvest grapes? The colour might look right, but does that mean it’s time to harvest hose homegrown grapes?

 For those of us who are just picking a few grapes in the backyard for grape jelly or juice, we can rely on our senses to get a good handle on whether or not our grapes are ready to harvest.

 Taste is actually the best way to judge your grapes.
 Each variety has it’s own unique flavor, so it helps if you know what your variety is “suppose to” taste like.
 If you don’t know, ideally your grapes should be sweet and not too tart.
-The peak sweetness often comes several weeks after the color has changed and just before they begin to overdevelop and shrivel.
+The peak sweetness often comes several weeks after the colour has changed and just before they begin to overdevelop and shrivel.

 Above all other methods, tasting grapes from various clusters on your vine is the best way to judge their ripeness.
 Here are some other methods.

 Birds or animals eating your grapes is also a sure sign that your grapes are ready.
-Racoons, squirrels and birds will eat grapes when they’re ripe – if they’re feasting – you can too!
+Raccoons, squirrels and birds will eat grapes when they’re ripe – if they’re feasting – you can too!

 Remember, once picked, grapes will not change in sweetness or colour so it’s important to harvest when they are just right.